Cleveland railroad history: Wheeling & Lake Erie Railway

 On May 17, 1990, the Wheeling and Lake Erie Railway (1990) began operations over several hundred miles of secondary routes across Ohio previously owned by Norfolk Southern.
 This included the original Wheeling and Lake Erie Cleveland Line to Canton.
 Primary commodities shipped included coke and scrap metal.
 The Wheeling typically ran two turns into Cleveland each weekday.
 In 2001, citing economic downturn, LTV Steel decided to idle its Cleveland steel mills, which hurt business for the Wheeling, whose primary customer in Cleveland proper was the steel industry.
 In early 2002, the Wheeling embargoed the Cleveland Line from CP Harvard to the terminus at Campbell Yard.
 This line was shut down due to a combination of little traffic, increased wait times at the CP Harvard crossing with the NS (former Conrail) Cleveland Line and subsequent vandalization of stopped trains at the Harvard crossing.
 The remaining Wheeling line was truncated into an interchange track with the NS Randall Secondary.

 In early 2002, the Independent Steel Group reopened the mills in Cleveland and once again requested coke trains from the Wheeling.
 The Wheeling decided to use trackage rights which were grandfathered to it from the original Wheeling and Lake Erie, over the former Big Four line from Wellington to Cleveland.
 Wheeling continues to operate coke trains into Cleveland via Big Four trackage rights.

 W&LE Cleveland Line lease

 In late 2002, the Wheeling began leasing the remainder of the Cleveland line from Glenwillow to the interchange track near CP Harvard to the Connotton Valley Railway.
 This line mostly hauled scrap metal and steel coils.
 The Connotton Valley ran for a few years, also running a weekend excursion train from the historic Bedford depot to Glenwillow depot and back.

 In 2004, the Connotton Valley Railway ceased operations, and the Wheeling leased the line to another new operator, the Cleveland Commercial Railroad.
-The Cleveland Commercial Railroad has had much more success than previous operator Connotton Valley, including the successful lease and operation of the Norfolk Southern Randall Secondary in 2009.
+The CCR has since been sold to Omnitrax.